Samaya Nissanke

-Samaya Michiko Nissanke is an astrophysicist, associate professor in gravitational wave and multi-messenger astrophysics and the spokesperson for the GRAPPA Centre for Excellence in Gravitation and Astroparticle Physics at the University of Amsterdam.
+Samaya Michiko Nissanke is a British astrophysicist, leading scientist at DESY and the German Centre for Astrophysics, and professor of multi-messenger astrophysics at the University of Potsdam.
+She was previously an associate professor in gravitational wave and multi-messenger astrophysics and the spokesperson for the GRAPPA Centre for Excellence in Gravitation and Astroparticle Physics at the University of Amsterdam.
 She works on gravitational-wave astrophysics and has played a founding role in the emerging field of multi-messenger astronomy.
 She played a leading role in the discovery paper of the first binary neutron star merger, GW170817, seen in gravitational waves and electromagnetic radiation.

-In 2020, she was awarded the New Horizons in Physics Prize from the Breakthrough Prize Foundation with Jo Dunkley and Kendrick Smith for "the development of novel techniques to extract fundamental physics from astronomical data"..
+In 2020, she was awarded the New Horizons in Physics Prize from the Breakthrough Prize Foundation with Jo Dunkley and Kendrick Smith for "the development of novel techniques to extract fundamental physics from astronomical data".
 She was awarded the 2021 Suffrage Award Award for Engineering and Physical Sciences for "outstanding science, science communication and support for women in STEM," nominated by Prof. Amina Helmi of the University of Groningen.
+In 2023, she was made the 2024 Jacques Solvay Chair in Physics.
+In 2024, Nissanke was awarded the American Astronomical Society’s High Energy Astrophysics Division 2024 mid-career prize.

 Early life and education

 Nissanke was born in London to a Japanese mother and a Sri Lankan father.
 She completed her bachelor's and master's degrees in the Natural Sciences Tripos (Physics) at the University of Cambridge.
 She then joined the Paris Observatory for her postgraduate studies.
 Nissanke earned her PhD in analytical relativity at the Institut d'astrophysique de Paris in 2007 with a thesis titled Aspects théoriques de la forme des ondes gravitationnelles pour les phases spiralante et de fusion des systèmes binaires compacts (Theoretical aspects of the shape of gravitational waves for the spiraling and merging phases of compact binary systems).